dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 day = someDay.get(Calendar.DAY_OF_MONTH); // 26
 ```

-That's why we called the variable someDay and not newYearsEve—it no longer is new year's eve after calling the mutator method.
+That's why we called the variable someDay and not newYearsEve — it no longer is new year's eve after calling the mutator method.

 In contrast, methods that only access objects without modifying them are sometimes called accessor methods.
 For example, LocalDate.getYear and GregorianCalendar.get are accessor methods.